United Jewish Foundation - Bloomfield Hills, Michigan

 Chief Executive Officer: Steven Ingber was named CEO of the Jewish Federation/United Jewish Foundation of Metropolitan Detroit in May 2021, having previously served as COO since 2016.

-Gary Torgow currently serves as Chair of The Jewish Federation of Detroit and was recently elected as Chair of the Jewish Federations of North America.
+Board Leadership: Gary Torgow serves as Immediate Past President of the Jewish Federation of Detroit and was elected as Chair of the Jewish Federations of North America in 2025.

 Application Process & Timeline